 The increased options and access to various brands have changed user’s purchase behavior.
 In particular, it’s led to a huge number of people who shop with the idea of returning the product.

-According to this Shopify report, returns are the “new normal”.
+According to this Shopify report, online returns are the “new normal”.

 As you can see, nearly 90% of shoppers surveyed have returned at least one product in the last three years.